 What Is Dry Mustard?

 Dry mustard is basically nothing else than the plain mustard seeds, which were harvested from the mustard plant and then packed without much processing.
-It is often also called ground mustard to emphasize that it is coming directly from the plant.
+This variety of mustard is often also called ground mustard to emphasize that it is coming directly from the plant.

 In contrast to that, the mustard you know as a yellow paste is the result of processing these seeds by chopping the seeds very small and mixing them with a few other ingredients.
 Hence, dry mustard is considered a spice and not a sauce, as you cannot use it to serve it with a hot dog or a sausage.